 Wardens who haven't completed the Maine Criminal Justice Academy Law Enforcement Pre-Service Training (also known as LEPS Phase I, II, and III) or who aren't certified law enforcement officers must complete an online training, as well as the in-person training, before they can be certified as a municipal shellfish warden.
 The online training needs to be completed only once by a warden.
 Wardens will still attend in-person training every three years for a refresher session.

 This online training was developed to give wardens valuable information regarding foundations of law enforcement; laws and legal issues; use of force, arrest and liability; human relations; and vital skills.
 There is a short quiz at the end of every segment, and you must pass all of the quizzes in order to complete the online training.

 Wardens are assigned usernames and passwords in order to get into the online training course.
-Select the following link to access the training site: Online Training.

 Certified Copies of Legal Notices, and Certification of Clam Rings